What we do

 Executive Lead: Walking With The Wounded

-Contact work in the area of communications is aimed at improving awareness, sector-wide and beyond, of Contact’s work and that of its members and associates through the use of various communications channels including this website, social media, newsletters and other information sharing, and the hosting of both online and in-person events.
+Contact work in the area of communications is aimed at improving awareness, sector-wide and beyond, of both Contact and its work, and that of its members and associates, through the use of various communications channels including the Contact website (the redesign and development of which was made possible through a grant from the Veterans Foundation), social media, newsletters and other information-sharing, and the hosting of online and in-person events.

 During the Covid-19 lockdowns, Contact worked with partners to help coordinate regionally-focused online meetings for military mental healthcare providers.
 The aim was service information-sharing and networking, as well as signposting for beneficiaries.
 The first meeting, focused on SW England, was hosted by Contact member Togetherall.
 The second and third meetings, both focused on NE England, were hosted by Contact member Walking With The Wounded.
 If your organisation is interested in co-hosting or participating in a future online or in-person regional networking meeting for military mental healthcare providers, please do contact us.